 B.A., Western Maryland College.
 Carrie has spent more than a decade working as an art director and graphic designer for various corporations and design studios, including Humanites, Pepsico, Fujifilm, and The Taunton Press.
 She is dedicated to the creative process and how that relates to good marketing.
 She has done extensive print & product design, advertising, packaging, sales collateral, website look & feel, online marketing, direct mail and catalog work.
 She is a member of the National Association of Photoshop Professionals.

-Lisa Steffens returned to the Hudson River Valley in 2004 after living in England for many years.
-She holds a Masters from St Martins College of Art & Design in London and worked at BBC South Television for 12 years as the Graphic Designer/Art Director for the Southern Region of England.
+Lisa Steffens holds a Master of Arts in Communication Design from St. Martin’s College of Art & Design in London and worked at BBC South Television for 12 years as the graphic designer/art director for the southern region of England.

 BFA, Mercy College, White Plains, NY and Diploma from the Vancouver Film School, Vancouver, BC.
 While attending Mercy College he had won numerous awards for his work and was able to intern at Blue Sky Studios and credited on “Horton Hears a Who”.
 Upon graduation the constant self-teachings and dedication only pushed his work, imagination, and creativity even further.
 A few years after he was awarded a full scholarship for his work to attend the Vancouver Film School, sponsored by HP, VFS, and Computer Graphics World magazine.